-There’s plenty of debate over whether V‑brakes or disc brakes are ‘better’ for touring.
+While many high-end touring bikes are nowadays fitted with disc brakes, there’s still plenty of debate over whether V‑brakes or disc brakes are actually ‘better’ for touring.

 The case for disc brakes on touring bikes

-Disc brakes’ advantages mainly lie in their braking functionality.
+Disc brakes’ advantages over V‑brakes mainly lie in their braking functionality.
 They offer a finer degree of control over braking, known as ‘modulation’.
 All else being equal, they can also provide slightly more stopping power.
 With fully-loaded touring bikes easily weighing three or four times the weight of an unloaded bike, the prospect of an increase in braking power is a tempting one.

-For ultra long term tours, disc brakes offer another perceived advantage: they won’t wear out your wheel rims.
+For ultra long-term tours, disc brakes offer another perceived advantage: they won’t wear out your wheel rims.
 It takes far longer to wear out a disc brake rotor with disc brakes than it does to wear out a wheel rim with V‑brakes.
 This is accentuated in wet, dirty conditions when grit and crap on V‑brakes will grind away at wheel rims like sandpaper.

 In the long term, using V‑brakes will more or less guarantee that you’ll need to replace the wheels of your bike, or rebuild them onto new rims, at some point (you will get plenty of advance warning of this if you keep your eyes open; most good rims feature wear indicators for just this purpose).